What will you find here?

 - The National Association of Biology Teachers houses resources for educators and students on various topics as well as information on conferences and student competition opportunities which include homeschoolers.

 Materials include a book, 6 session DVD, and accompanying website.
 Schools and homeschooling families have found these resources very useful for learning more about the spectrum of Christian positions on origins issues while maintaining a gracious and respective tone.
-The accompanying website supplies numerous supplemental materials. (high school through adults)
+The accompanying website supplies numerous supplemental materials. (high school through adults) This book is the subject of the BioLogos Book Club beginning on September 12, 2014.

 Four unit study.
 This curriculum reinforces the idea that both the Bible and science can tell us true things about the universe.
 The more we learn about creation, the more awe we can have of our living God.
 One student book is also need per group. (middle school)